tamara-solution/php-sdk/README.md

 ```

 # Notes
-- We use [Guzzlehttp](http://docs.guzzlephp.org/en/stable/) library for the http client transport
+- We use [Guzzlehttp](http://docs.guzzlephp.org/en/stable/) library as the default http client transport and [Nyholm http](https://github.com/Nyholm/psr7) as a backup
-- You can use your own transport service and just need to implement the `Psr\Http\Client\ClientInterface`
+- You can use your own transport service and just need to implement the `Tamara\HttpClient\ClientInterface` and pass it to `Configuration::create` function